cse110-fa22-group25/cse110-fa22-group25/admin/meetings/Schedule - Week 5.md

 ### User personas, user stories (3 people)

+- Ben Xia
 ### Roadmap
+Two leaders,

-Two leaders, Yong Liang
+- Yong Liang

 ### Wireframes (>4 people, discussed in the meeting)
-(UI/UX designers and frontend engineers must work on this task) Yong Liang
+(UI/UX designers and frontend engineers must work on this task)

+- Yong Liang
+- Ben Xia

 ### System diagrams (3 people, discussed in the meeting)

+- Ben Xia (Warning: I have no idea what I'm doing)

 - You can pick up the work you’d like to do before 12 pm Monday.
 After that, the leaders will assign work to those members who do not have tasks.**